SOC Compliance and SSAE 18 Audit Services

 Processing Integrity: System processing is complete, accurate, timely, and authorized.

 Confidentiality: Information designated as confidential is protected as committed or agreed.
 Privacy: Personal information (i.e., information that is about or can be related to an identifiable individual) is collected, used, retained, disclosed, and destroyed in conformity with the commitments in the entity’s privacy notice and with TSC criteria.
+These were formerly known as the Generally Accepted Privacy Principles(GAPP) by AICPA.

 SOC 2 Reports are for Knowledgeable Parties.